The Sea of Trees: Filming

-On May 15, 2014, McConaughey and director Van Sant talked about the upcoming film which was officially slated to start on July 15, Van Sant said, "My latest feelings is to try to shoot in Japan, if it's too difficult, we would probably go to the northwest in the States, where the land is very similar."
+On May 15, 2014, McConaughey and Van Sant talked about the upcoming film which was officially slated to start on July 15, Van Sant said, "My latest feelings is to try to shoot in Japan, if it's too difficult, we would probably go to the northwest in the States, where the land is very similar."
 The film's budget was set at $25 million with McConaughey receiving a $3.5 million salary.

 The principal photography of the film began on July 28, 2014, in Foxborough, Massachusetts.
 The crews were filming deep in the woods in the Purgatory Chasm, Sutton, Massachusetts, where they were also using the recreation hall and chapel at Cocasset River Recreation Area, which they scheduled to rent again on August 14.
 Publicist Gregg Brilliant said, "The film makers looked at about half a dozen places around the country.
 The story takes place in Japan and the Northeast United States, and we chose Massachusetts.
 It's a beautiful location."

 Shooting began in Massachusetts through September, after which filming moved to Japan.
 The filming wrapped-up on September 30, 2014, in Massachusetts and Japan, with post-production beginning in Los Angeles.